yongghongg/stock-symbol/README.md

 # Introduction

-Stocksymbol connects to the [StockSymbol API](https://stock-symbol.herokuapp.com/) that I created and provides a list of stock symbols from all major stock exchanges across various regions and markets.
+Stocksymbol connects to the [StockSymbol API](https://stock-symbol.herokuapp.com/) that I created to provide a list of stock symbols from all major stock exchanges across various regions and markets.

 # Quick Start